verboompj/Networking/Accelerated Networking & Performance Testing.md

 ### Check and verify:

-Accelerated Networking is ON for the new VM's, and they both received IPv4 and IPv6 Addresses
+Accelerated Networking is "Enabled" for the new VM's, and they both received IPv4 and IPv6 Addresses

 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/10accnw.png)